stakater/mto-docs/content/installation.md

     showback: true
 ```

-> Note: If your install plan approval is set to `Manual` then you will have to manually approve the install plan for MTO console components to be installed.
+> Note: If your `InstallPlan` approval is set to `Manual` then you will have to manually approve the `InstallPlan` for MTO console components to be installed.

 ### Manual Approval